PLAYER Songs and Albums Information

 "People are always asking me how the song "Baby Come Back" came about.

 J.C.
 Crowley and I had set about writing a handful of songs together.
 We had started a band with Steve Kipner and Reed Kailing called Bandana, which released one single and then split up.
-We had a few songs sitting around that we had written with those guys.
+We had a few of those Bandana songs sitting around that we had written with those guys.
+Three of those songs ended up on the first Player album.
 We started to put a new band together (which would become Player).
 One afternoon we got together at my place in Hollywood, and started throwing ideas around.
 J.C. started playing the initial chord, which is A flat with a B flat bass, and then we started going back and forth from that chord to the G minor.
 Pretty soon we were coming up with the verse lyrics, and since we had both recently experienced the end of a relationship, the words flowed easily.

 Pretty soon we had half a song, and left it there.
 The next day we found the chorus and knew we had something.